UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 If you would like to use Ricgraph in such an environment, you will need to install Ricgraph differently than described in [Install and configure Ricgraph](ricgraph_install_configure.md).
-*Multi-user environment* means that you install Ricgraph on a (virtual) machine, and that various persons can log on to that machine, each with his own user id and password, and that each person will be able to use Ricgraph by using a web link in their web browser.
+*Multi-user environment* means that you install Ricgraph on a Linux (virtual) machine, and that various persons can log on to that machine, each with his own user id and password, and that each person will be able to use Ricgraph by using a web link in their web browser.

-The reason that a multi-user environment for Ricgraph is different from installing and using Ricgraph on your own user id, is that you will need to run the graph database backend and [Ricgraph Explorer](ricgraph_explorer.md) as a system user instead of running it using your own user id.
+The reason that a Linux multi-user environment for Ricgraph is different from installing and using Ricgraph on your own user id, is that you will need to run the graph database backend and [Ricgraph Explorer](ricgraph_explorer.md) as a system user instead of running it using your own user id.